SharePoint/sp-dev-docs/docs/general-development/how-to-back-up-and-restore-sharepoint-using-a-vss-requestor.md

 Also, to be hosted by the SharePoint Foundation Timer service (owstimer.exe), the writer service must run under the administration application pool account, which is the "Network Service" account in a basic installation of SharePoint Foundation.

+> [!NOTE]
- **Note** It is very unlikely that this account will be a local machine admin account, which differs from the requirement for VSS where the processing account must be running as local system.
+> It is very unlikely that this account will be a local machine admin account, which differs from the requirement for VSS where the processing account must be running as local system.